 While he is often overshadowed by his younger brother’s spectacular rise to the top, Mischa has also had a stellar career.
-He reached the quarterfinals of both 2009 Italian Open and 2016 Shanghai Masters as a qualifier.
+He reached the quarterfinals of both the 2009 Italian Open and 2016 Shanghai Masters as a qualifier.

 Mischa had a career-defining moment when he defeated world number 1, Andy Murray, at the 2017 Australian Open.
 He also made it to the quarterfinals of the tournament.
 This propelled Mischa into the top 30 ATP rankings.